Mazdoor Kisan Party: Unity Congress

-The party’s role after Unity Congress
+The party's role after Unity Congress

 The MKP played a fundamental role in the popular struggle against the military regime of General Zia ul-Haq.
 In early 1981, it had a significant role in forming the united front called Movement for the Restoration of Democracy (MRD).
 The PNA also attracted other leftist groups, and was merged with the Muttahida Majlis-e-Amal (MMA), Surkh Parcham Mahaz-Punjab Jamhoori Front (PJF) and Muttahida Mazdoor Mahaz in Punjab.
 Much of the character of the MKP was owed to the contributions of parties and organisations merging with it.

 Death of Afzal Bangash and decline of MKP

-In 1985 martial law was lifted and MKP president Afzal Bangash returned to Pakistan in mid-1986.
-At this point although the MKP was officially one single party, internally it was divided in two factions:
+In 1985, martial law was lifted.
+MKP president Afzal Bangash returned to Pakistan in mid-1986.
+Although the MKP was officially one single party, internally it was divided in two factions at this point: